INGENIOUS+ YOUTH INNOVATION AWARD

 ELIGIBILITY

-The 2021/2022 National First, Second and Third Place Award winners of the Competition are not eligible to participate in this year’s Competition.
+Winners of a National Award during the 2022/2023 Competition are not eligible to participate in this year’s Competition.

-Entrants must be the sole owner of all right, title and interest (including copyright) in and to the content of the entry submitted in connection with the Competition.
+Entrants must be the sole owner (or co-owners, in the case of a group entry) of all right, title and interest (including copyright) in and to the content of the entry submitted in connection with the Competition.

-Employees, officers, directors, agents or representatives of the Sponsors and each of their respective affiliates, parents, subsidiaries, related companies, advertising and promotional agencies and any individual or entity involved in the development, production, implementation, administration, judging or fulfillment of the Competition (collectively, the “Competition Parties”) and the immediate family and household members of any of the above (whether or not related), are not eligible to participate in the Contest.
+Employees, officers, directors, agents or representatives of the Rideau Hall Foundation and each of its affiliates, parents, subsidiaries, related companies, advertising and promotional agencies and any individual or entity involved in the development, production, implementation, administration, judging or fulfillment of the Competition (collectively, the “Competition Parties”) and the immediate family and household members of any of the above (whether or not related), are not eligible to participate in the Contest.
 For the purposes of these Contest rules, “immediate family” means husband, wife, spouse, mother, father, brother, sister, son, and/or daughter, whether or not they reside in the same household.

-All entrants must also comply with these rules and regulations (the “Competition Rules”).
+All entrants must comply with these rules (the “Competition Rules”).
 Entry in the Competition constitutes acceptance of the Competition Rules.

 HOW TO ENTER

-To enter, complete and submit the online entry form located at https://ingeniousplus.ca/ingenious-entry-form/ (the “Competition Website”) along with the Consent and the Ingenious + Youth Innovation Challenge submission you are entering in the Competition (the “Submission”).
+To enter, complete and submit the online entry form located at https://ingeniousplus.ca/apply-now/ (the “Competition Website”) along with the Consent and the Ingenious+ Youth Innovation Challenge submission you are entering in the Competition (the “Submission”).

-Allentrantsmust submit an online entry form and/or video including the information required in this application form https://ingeniousplus.ca/ingenious-entry-form/ to enter and to qualify for selection for an award under the Competition.
-Submissions for the regional $1,000 awards will be accepted from December 12th, 2022 to March 12th, 2023 at 11:59 p.m.
-PST..
+All entrants must submit an online entry form and/or video including the information required in this application form https://ingeniousplus.ca/apply-now/ to enter and to qualify for selection for a regional award (“Regional Award”) under the Competition.
+Submissions for the Regional Awards will be accepted from October 17th, 2023 to March 10th, 2024 at 11:59 p.m.
+PST (the “Submission Period”).

-The completed entry, including the Submission, supporting materials and completed Release must be submitted no later than March 12th, 2023 at 11:59 p. m.
-PST to be counted as received during the submission period.
+The completed entry, including the Submission, supporting materials and completed Release must be submitted no later than March 10th, 2024 at 11:59 p.m.
+PST to be counted as received during the Submission Period.

 Entrants may submit more than one entry in any given year.
 There is no limit.

-Entrants who wish to be considered for a national award must indicate their choice on their entry form.
-Regional award winners who indicated on their entry form that they wished to be considered for a national award are automatically entered into the national competition, and their materials from the regional process (entry form, consent forms) constitute the materials to be considered for the national award.
-If an entrant changes their mind and does not wish to participate in the national award part of the Competition, they must withdraw their Submission by March 15th 2023.
+Entrants who wish to be considered for a National Award must indicate their choice on their entry form.
+Regional Award winners who indicated on their entry form that they wished to be considered for a National Award are automatically entered into the national competition, and their materials from the regional process (entry form, consent forms, completed Release) constitute the materials to be considered for the National Award.
+If an entrant changes their mind and does not wish to participate in the National Award part of the Competition, they must withdraw their Submission by March 24th, 2024.
 Entrants who opt out of the national competition cannot decide to opt in at a later date.

 CONSENT AND RELEASE

-All entrants, including all members of a group, must provide an executed Release by the prescribed method before their application will be considered complete and submitted.
+All entrants, including all members of a group, must provide an executed Release by the prescribed method before their Submission will be considered complete and submitted.
 Entrants who have not reached the age of majority in their province or territory of residence, must also have a parent or legal guardian execute the Release.
 The signed Release must be uploaded via the Competition Website at the following link: Release form.
-In the absence of a valid Release for a member of a group, that individual group member will be ineligible for competition, while the remainder may continue in the competition.
+In the absence of a valid Release for a member of a group, that individual group member will be ineligible for competition, while the remaining members of the group may continue in the Competition.

-By executing the Release the entrant will (among other things) (a) confirm their compliance with these Rules; (b) release the Competition Parties and each of their respective officers, directors, agents, representatives, successors and assigns (collectively, the “Releasees”) from any and all liability in connection with the Competition, the entrant’s participation in the Competition, and the use or misuse of the award or any portion thereof; (c) consent to the publication, reproduction and or use of the entrant’s name, image, photograph, likeness, voice, and city of residence without further notice or compensation, by or on behalf of the Sponsors in connection with the award and for publicity purposes related to the Competition in any media or format whatsoever at any time or times in perpetuity; (d) consent to the use of the Submission by the Sponsors in accordance with these Rules; and if they are a winner: (e) acknowledge acceptance of the award as awarded; (f) agree that they will use the monetary portions of the award for the purposes of developing, improving and implementing their innovation; (g) agree that they will complete the end-of-year survey sent to them electronically or otherwise by the Rideau Hall Foundation; and if they are a national award winner, (h) agree that they will complete and send the required progress report to the Rideau Hall Foundation by the date specified by the Rideau Hall Foundation.
+By executing the Release the entrant will (among other things) (a) confirm their compliance with these Competition Rules; (b) release the Competition Parties and each of their respective officers, directors, agents, representatives, successors and assigns (collectively, the “Releasees”) from any and all liability in connection with the Competition, the entrant’s participation in the Competition, and the use or misuse of the award or any portion thereof; (c) consent to the publication, reproduction and or use of the entrant’s name, image, photograph, likeness, voice, and city of residence without further notice or compensation, by or on behalf of the Rideau Hall Foundation for advertising publicity purposes related to the Competition in any media or format whatsoever at any time or times in perpetuity; (d) consent to the use of the Submission by the Rideau Hall Foundation in accordance with these Rules; and if they are a winner of any award: (e) acknowledge acceptance of the award as awarded; (f) agree that they will use the monetary portions of the award for the purposes of developing, improving and implementing their innovation; (g) agree that they will complete the end-of-year survey sent to them electronically or otherwise by the Rideau Hall Foundation; and if they are a national award winner, (h) agree that they will complete and send the required progress report to the Rideau Hall Foundation by the date specified by the Rideau Hall Foundation.

 INTELLECTUAL PROPERTY

-By Submitting a Submission, each entrant agrees that their Submission may be posted by the Sponsors on any website associated with the Competition and/or on Sponsors’ social media channels, in the Sponsors’ sole discretion but without obligation.
+By Submitting a Submission, each entrant agrees that their Submission may be posted by the Rideau Hall Foundation on any website associated with the Competition and/or on the Rideau Hall Foundation’s social media channels, in the Rideau Hall Foundation’s sole discretion but without obligation.

-By submitting a Submission, each entrant irrevocably grants to the Sponsors a non-exclusive royalty-free worldwide license with respect to the content of the Submission to allow the Sponsors the unconditional and perpetual right to post, display, broadcast, publish, use, adapt, edit, translate, dub, modify, distribute and convert into digital-machine readable or any other accessible format for persons with disabilities, the Submission in whole or in part, in any way, in any and all media, throughout the world, for any purpose, without limitation, and without notice or additional consideration to the award winners.
+By submitting a Submission, each entrant irrevocably grants to the Rideau Hall Foundation a non-exclusive royalty-free worldwide license with respect to the content of the Submission to allow the Rideau Hall Foundation the unconditional and perpetual right to post, display, broadcast, publish, use, adapt, edit, translate, dub, modify, distribute and convert into digital-machine readable or any other accessible format for persons with disabilities, the Submission in whole or in part, in any way, in any and all media, throughout the world, for any purpose, without limitation, and without notice or additional consideration to the award winners.
+For clarity, this license gives the Rideau Hall Foundation rights in relation to the content of the Submission materials (e.g. videos, descriptions, etc.) but does not grant the Rideau Hall Foundation any intellectual property rights related to the concept or idea of the innovation referenced in the Submission.

 LANGUAGE